luije87/documentation/application_mentorships.rst

 Mentorships
 ===========

 Handshake can facilitate an array of mentoring programs.
 Mentorships provide a connection between students and mentors, and can be managed by administrators.
+Mentorships can be restricted to a subset of students using :ref:`student permissions <application_student_permissions>`.

 Configuration Preferences
 -------------------------